Salma-Muhammad-Elnady/Diabetes-project/README.md

 * Running the model: By testing it with data input to make a prediction of the result.

 # Project goal:
 * Developing a web application using the XGBoost model to predict diabetes based on a set of input data with high prediction accuracy.
+# XG-Boost Results:

 # Web application images and prediction results:
 ### 1. Data entry form .